WDI-SEA/notes/16-react/intro-react/dino-blog-lab.md

 Let's have some practice creating a React component from scratch.
 How about a blog post?

-1. Change directories back into the main directory where you want to keep your code.
+1. Change directories back into the main directory where you want to keep your lab code.
 2. Referring to everything we've done up until now, create a new project using `create-react-app`.
-If you need to refresh your memory, refer to the Initial Setup section or view the official [`create-react-app` Github repository](https://github.com/facebookincubator/create-react-app).
+If you need to refresh your memory, refer to the Initial [Setup section](https://gasei.gitbook.io/sei/16-react/intro-react/setup) or view the official [React docs](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).

    > Note: If you are running something else on port 3000 - like a Node app or another React app, you may get prompted to use 3001 or specify a new port.
 You can do this or you can kill the process that's already running.